jfgarcia268/vlocity-es_devops_tools/README.md

 ```

-## Vlocityestools:report:dependencies
+## vlocityestools:report:dependencies:local

-For Both OmniScript and VIP, 1st Level of dependencies:
+From a local DataPack export foler, for Both OmniScript and VIP, 1st Level of dependencies:

 - DataRaptors
 - OmniScripts
 - VIPS